 Zephyranthes are commonly called rain lilies since they often come into bloom after it rains.
 From the Amaryllidaceae family, they are native to the southeastern United States, Central America, and South America.
 Most are spring or summer flowering.
 Zephyranthes flowers are very similar to Habranthus flowers and both are called rain lilies.
 Habranthus flowers point upward BUT at an angle and have unequal stamens, and Zephyranthes flowers point straight up and have equal stamens.
-Zephyranthes flowers tends to be star shaped and Habranthus have somewhat irregular flowers.
+Zephyranthes flowers tend to be star shaped and Habranthus have somewhat irregular flowers.
 Additionally, the seeds of Habranthus are slightly winged (and thicker).

 Cultivation from seed is easy in this group.
 Seeds are papery and can be floated but they sprout very easily sown under just a thin covering of sowing medium.
 Sow the seeds in a well-drained mix and keep in a warm place.
 The seedlings will grow well in warm weather and respond well to fertilizer.
 As with any papery seeded amaryllids, these have a relatively short viability period.